-The Group accounts consolidate the financial statements of the Company and all its subsidiary undertakings.
+The Group accounts consolidate the financial statements of the Company and all its subsidiary undertakings except for those subsidiaries that have been excluded as explained in note 6 to the financial statements.
 Intra-group profits are eliminated on consolidation.

 The Company has taken advantage of the exemptions in FRS 102 from the requirement to prepare a Company Statement of Cash Flows.